-Katie Wright, 25, is a mental health nursing student at Wolverhampton University, and was first diagnosed with Hodgkin’s Lymphoma when she was 17 years old, after discovering a lump on her neck.
+Katie Wright, was a mental health nursing student at Wolverhampton University, and was first diagnosed with Hodgkin’s Lymphoma when she was 17 years old, after discovering a lump on her neck.

 Following several six cycles of chemotherapy, Katie was told that she would need a stem cell transplant if she was to be cured of the disease.
 Her sister, who is her only sibling, was then tested to see if she was a match.
 Thankfully she was confirmed as a match and the transplant went ahead in November 2013.

-After recovering from her transplant, Katie applied to study nursing at university and had a daughter, Shayah, who is now two years old.
-However, in June this year Katie received the devastating news that not only had her cancer returned but that this time she would need a transplant from unrelated donor.
+After recovering from her transplant, Katie applied to study nursing at university and had a daughter, Shayah, 4 years old.
+In June 2019 Katie received the devastating news that not only had her cancer returned but that this time she would need a transplant from an unrelated donor.